scylladb/scylla-code-samples/deploy_and_install_scylla_ansible_script/README.md

 3. Running the playbook on all host group: ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook scylla_deployment.yml -i servers_example.ini
-- -t / --tags only runs plays and tasks tagged with these values
+-t / --tags only runs plays and tasks tagged with these values
+- use  '--tags=prereq,java'  if you only wish to install java8 on Ubuntu14 / Debian.
-- --skip-tags only runs plays and tasks whose tags do not match these values

-For example, use  '--skip-tags=conf,reboot'  for the following purposes:
+--skip-tags only runs plays and tasks whose tags do not match these values For example, use  '--skip-tags=conf,reboot'  for the following purposes:
 - Install ScyllaDB on a client (loader), so to have access to Cassandra-stress tool
 - Install ScyllaDB on an intermediate node, so to have access to the ScyllaDB sstableloader tool (for migration process)

-- use  '--tags=prereq,java'  if you only wish to install java8 on Ubuntu14 / Debian.